Trackwork Handbook

 To avoid these problems, consider using “loose rail” joints when bridge rails aren’t used.
 With this approach, rails are run to the edge of the module segments but secured about ¾” back from the edge.
 The ¾” length at the edge of the module is left free to wiggle back and forth just a little on top of ties of the type used under rail joiners and bridge rails.
 After the module segments are aligned at the joint, a rail joiner left on one of the loose rails is slid across the joint, engaging the rails on both sides of the joint.
 This has proven to be a great way to assure that rails are lined up properly across the joint.
 At tear down, the joiner is slid back onto one of the loose rails.

 Here's a photo of a loose rail joint.
 In the photo, one rail joiner has been slid across the joint and one has not.
 The rail must be secured at the end of the loose rail.
 In this case, the rail is secured with escutcheon pins whose heads have been reshaped.
 Others use PCB tie plates.
 In any case, the ties under the loose rails must provide room for the sliding rail joiners.
-In this case, stripwood ties thinner than the flex rail tie strip were used (notice the scarring from slips when sliding the rail joiner.
-I hadn't touched it up yet).
+In this case, stripwood ties thinner than the flex rail tie strip were used (notice the scarring from slips when sliding the rail joiner that I hadn't touched up yet).

 My use of escutcheon pins is suitable only on modules with plywood subroadbed.
 I shape the pins to look like an oversized spike (trim three sides, flatten the top, dress the fourth side).
 I’ve always felt that this approach (pins and stripwood) tends to look better than the PCB endplates (at least when I touch up the stripwood).
 After insertion into tight pre-drilled holes, the pins are soldered to the rail.
 After soldering, I add some ACC to the base of the spike.
 The only risks are that too much muscle can bend the rail down (I reduce this risk by placing a rail joiner on the free end of the rail when inserting the pins) or that a poor soldering job can look bad, interfere with flangeways, or melt adjoining plastic ties.